DRLEdition19/profork-OFICIAL/README.md

 ## 📌 Batocera and Third-Party Add-ons: What You Should Know

-> Batocera’s own **wiki provides guides on system customization**, yet **recent versions now detect and flag users who install third-party add-ons**.
+Batocera’s own wiki provides guides on system customization, yet **recent versions now detect and flag users who install third-party add-ons.**

->
-> If you use this repo, **your Batocera version may display additional markers in the version string**:
+If you use this repo, **your Batocera version may display additional markers in the version string**:
-> - **"P"** – If the `/userdata/system/pro` folder exists (this repo).
+- **"P"** – If the `/userdata/system/pro` folder exists (this repo).
-> - **"C"** – If `custom.sh` is modified.
+- **"C"** – If `custom.sh` is modified.
-> - **"U"** – If third-party EmulationStation add-on custom systems are installed.
+- **"U"** – If third-party EmulationStation add-on custom systems are installed.
-> - **"O"**   If the Overlay is modified
+- **"O"** – If the Overlay is modified.

-⚠️ **This may affect support** – Batocera developers have stated they "cannot support modified systems," even if an issue is unrelated to add-ons.
+⚠️ **This may affect support** – Batocera developers have stated they "cannot support modified systems," **even if an issue is unrelated to add-ons.**

-**While customization has always been part of open-source philosophy, users should be aware of these changes in how Batocera handles third-party modifications.**
+While customization has always been part of open-source philosophy, **users should be aware of these changes in how Batocera handles third-party modifications.**
-This repository is designed to provide additional functionality for those who wish to expand their system beyond Batocera's default setup.
+This repository is designed to **provide additional functionality for those who wish to expand their system beyond Batocera's default setup.**

+---

-### **🤔 Is This Really the Spirit of Open-Source?**
+## 🤔 Is This Really the Spirit of Open-Source?

-- **Batocera claims to support open-source principles, yet actively discourages third-party add-ons.**
+Batocera **claims to support open-source principles, yet actively discourages third-party add-ons.**
-- **They provide modding guides in their wiki, yet track and penalize users for actually customizing their systems.**
+They **provide modding guides in their wiki**, yet **track and penalize users for actually customizing their systems.**
-- **Issues that existed long before add-ons are now conveniently blamed on third-party modifications.**
+Issues that **existed long before add-ons** are now **conveniently blamed on third-party modifications.**

- 👉 **Batocera’s focus on retro gaming is understandable, and maintaining that vision is their choice.
-However, restricting third-party add-ons that enhance the retro gaming experience is not in the spirit of open-source.
-True open-source projects allow the community to expand functionality—without arbitrary limitations.**
+👉 **Batocera’s focus on retro gaming is understandable, and maintaining that vision is their choice.**
+**However, restricting third-party add-ons that enhance the retro gaming experience is not in the spirit of open-source.**
+**True open-source projects allow the community to expand functionality—without arbitrary limitations.**

 💡 **If you experience an issue, consider testing on a clean Batocera install.
 If the issue persists, it is likely unrelated to add-ons.**

+---

-## Thanks
+## 🙌 Thanks

-Thanks to Uureel for many of the original scripts and Kron4ek for the conty (Arch) container.
+Thanks to **Uureel** for many of the original scripts and **Kron4ek** for the **Conty (Arch) container**.

-Also thanks to IVAN-HC and Srevinsaju for some of the appimage builds.
+Also thanks to **IVAN-HC** and **Srevinsaju** for some of the AppImage builds.

+.